mikeizbicki/subhask/README.md

 ### Functor hierarchy

 In the standard Prelude, the `Functor` type class corresponds to "endofunctors on the category Hask".
-SubHask generalizes this definition to enfofunctors on any category:
+SubHask generalizes this definition to endofunctors on any category:

 ```
 class Category cat => Functor cat f where